thetimelineproj/humblewx/documentation/api.rst

     .. py:method:: __init__(controller_class, parent)

-        This constructs a ``wx.Dialog`` where the components are created and laid out according to the XML definition found in the docstring for this class.
+        This constructs a ``wx.Dialog`` and fills it with content according to the :ref:`GUI description <gui-description-language-label>` found in the docstring for this class.

         :param class controller_class: